MichaelCurrin/workflow-builder/index.md

 Define the operating system for a job.

-Run on Ubuntu.
-This is the most common flow.
+Run on Ubuntu - this is the most common flow:

 ```yaml
 jobs: